 And for you to trust yourself with their money.

-If conventional loans are the training wheels of rental property financing, and online lenders and local community banks are standard, sustainable sources of funding, then combining HELOCs with private funding are more elite financing vehicles.
+Suppose conventional loans are the training wheels of rental property financing, and online lenders and local community banks are standard.
+In that case, sustainable funding sources, then combining HELOCs with private funding, are more elite financing vehicles.
 It takes time to build equity in other properties for HELOCs.
 It takes time, experience, networking, and trust to develop a pool of private investors willing to hand you their hard-earned cash.

-At the elite level, an ideal way to fund deals is to use HELOCs to quickly purchase new rental properties, then raise private funds to pay off the HELOC balance.
+At the elite level, an ideal way to fund deals is to use HELOCs to purchase new rental properties quickly, then raise private funds to pay off the HELOC balance.

 What to Look for in a Rental Property Loan